 - Cook your rice according to package. *See tips in post above about types of rice to use and how we cook it.

-- While rice is cooking, heat 2 tbsp olive oil in a large skillet and saute the peppers, onions and garlic over medium heat until translucent (2-3 minutes).
+- While rice is cooking, heat 2 tablespoon olive oil in a large skillet and saute the peppers, onions and garlic over medium heat until translucent (2-3 minutes).

 - Add in the black beans, corn, taco seasoning and salsa.
 Stir together until combined and heated through.
 Turn off heat